ftrojahn/ransom2ban/README.md

 Finally a special thanks to <a href="https://github.com/nexxai/CryptoBlocker">CryptoBlocker</a> by **nexxai** which maintains a public list of known ransomware encrypted extensions and filenames (<a href="https://fsrm.experiant.ca" target="_blank">https://fsrm.experiant.ca</a>).

 **How it works**: it enables full audit in samba and log monitoring with fail2ban.
-When it is detects a create/delete/rename log of file with known ransomware encrypted extension or name, otherwise of a bait file (in a honeypot folder, created on each share, with name and creation date made so that it is enumerated first by connected PCs so the files contained will be encrypted before regular ones), the client IP is banned and a mail is sent to administrator with details and instructions for unban.
+When it is detected a create/delete/rename log of a file with known ransomware encrypted extension or name, otherwise of a bait file (in a honeypot folder, created on each share, with name and creation date made so that it is enumerated first by connected PCs so the files contained will be encrypted before regular ones), the client IP is banned and a mail is sent to administrator with details and instructions for unban.